 You have questions about the bar exam.
 How to study.
 When to study.
 Whether you’re on the right track.
 Picking the right bar prep supplements out of all the resources out there.

-Here’s how a lot of questions go on social media:
+Here’s how questions go on social media:

-“What’s the BEST program/tutor/outline?”
+“What’s the best program/tutor/outline?”

-But there are no secrets, and there are a million ways to pass.
-You have it in you already.
+There are no secrets, and there are a million ways to pass.
 It’s always been up to you.

 Sounds scary but also freeing, right?
+You have it in you already.

-- Bar prep is personal.
-But it’s all so overwhelming…
+- But it’s all so overwhelming…

 - How to make decisions about bar prep (supplements and advice) when you’re overwhelmed